I'm Honey!

 Short

 It takes a strong woman to liberate herself from her hair.
+Short styles can be particularly flattering for thinning hair, as they create the illusion of more volume and fullness.
+Choosing the right short style can also enhance facial features and make hair easier to manage, especially for those experiencing thinning hair.
 My advice here is to be sure the edges of the cut are feathered with no blunt or sharp lines.

 But let’s be clear… when hair needs repair, one needs much more than an avocado and coconut blend to fix it.
 Take Iles Formula, for example, a minimalistic brand with super powerful repair results.
 Why?
 Because there is much focus not only on clean raw ingredients but also on combining high technology and science which are the key factors to unlock those ingredients and have them delivering unbeatable results in repair and nurture.
 Worth reading the reviews!